Saturday, July 26, 2025

 Since announcing the shutdown of MultiVersus, Warner Bros. shifted their business to bringing their collaborations to Fortnite.
 And it pretty much went well with the return of DC skins.
 Then Mortal Kombat came along to shake things up.
 And there are Adventure Time skins.
 So far, none of the collaborations from Warner Bros. flopped.
 They are all met with a critical acclaim that their practice of bringing them to Fortnite turned out to be a hit more than having a platform fighter that was met with a critical flop because of monetization and lack of player satisfaction.

-What is really cool is that when May 30th comes, their X profile has an avatar of a gravestone with the MVS logo and a profile banner of characters facing the sunset.
+What is really sad is that when May 30th comes, their X profile has an avatar of a gravestone with the MVS logo and a profile banner of characters facing the sunset.
 They show that MultiVersus has died and will never rise again.
-How ironic that Mightykeef, a black comedian, would make an emotional skit covering MultiVersus' shutdown.
-The game will never again see the light of day now that it is dead due to the closure of Player First Games, the focus on bringing collaborations to other games and Warner Bros' focus on Harry Potter, Game of Thrones, Mortal Kombat and DC Universe.
+How ironic that Mightykeef, a black comedian, would make an emotional skit covering Nintendo reacting to MultiVersus' shutdown.
+The game will never again see the light of day now that it is dead due to the closure of Player First Games, the focus on bringing collaborations to Fortnite and other games and Warner Bros' focus on Harry Potter, Game of Thrones, Mortal Kombat and DC Universe.

 Upgrading to a Higher RAM: